Rail transport in the Soviet Union: Post-war development

 After the war the Soviet railway network was re-built and further expanded to more than 145,000 km of track by major additions such as Baikal Amur Mainline.

-Soviet rail transport eventually became, after World War II, the most heavily used rail system in the world, surpassing all of its First World counterparts}.
+Soviet rail transport eventually became, after World War II, the most heavily used rail system in the world, surpassing all of its First World counterparts.
 However the rail network of the United States was a few times longer but had less traffic.

 The Soviet railway system was growing in size, at a rate of 639 km a year from 1965 to 1980.
 This steady growth in rail transport can be explained by the country's need to extract its natural resources, most of which were located close to, or in Siberia.
 While some problems with the railways had been reported by the Soviet press, the Soviet Union could boast of controlling one of the most electrified railway systems at the time.
 During much of the country's later lifespan, trains usually carried coal, oil, construction material (mostly stone, cement and sand) and timber.
 Oil and oil products were one of the key reasons for building railway infrastructure in Siberia in the first place.

 The efficiency of the railways improved over time, and by the 1980s Soviet railways had become the most intensively used in the world.
 Most Soviet citizens did not own private transport, and if they did, it was difficult to drive long distances due to the poor conditions of many roads.
 Another explanation has to do with Soviet policy, the first being the autarkic model created by Joseph Stalin's regime.
 Stalin's regime instead of building major new railway lines decided instead to conserve, and later expand, much of the existing railways left behind by the Tsars.
 However, as Lev Voronin, a First Deputy Premier of the Soviet Union, noted in a speech to the Supreme Soviet of the Soviet Union in 1989 that the railway sector was the "main negative sector of the economy in 1989".
 As industrial output declined in the late-1980s so did the demand for transportation.

-USSR vs. USA: Were the Soviets More Efficient?